dynobase-icon

 Timestream

 When it comes to performance, Timestream delivers latencies that are near real-time for data ingestion.
 This is because the magnetic store in Timestream is optimized to facilitate quick analytical queries.
 In contrast, the built-in memory store is optimized for fast point-in-time queries.
-So, for example, you could use Timestream to conduct analytical queries that examine terabytes of time-series data from the magnetic store in a matter of seconds and queries that analyze tens of gigabytes of time-series data from the memory store in milliseconds.
+For example, you could use Timestream to conduct analytical queries that examine terabytes of time-series data from the magnetic store in a matter of seconds and queries that analyze tens of gigabytes of time-series data from the memory store in milliseconds.
+Amazon Timestream employs its distributed architecture and extensive parallelism to analyze increasing volumes of data while maintaining nearly constant query latencies as your data expands over time.
+With query performance up to 1,000 times faster and costs as little as one-tenth the price of relational databases, it is meant to provide interactive and inexpensive real-time analytics.

 Security